CodepediaOrg/codepediaorg.github.io/about/index.md

 </h2>

 <p style="text-align: justify;">
-We strive to share coding knowledge and making coding sharing knowledge easy for everyone who shares the same mission with us.
-Why?
-Well, because we believe that technological advancement and efficiency, driven among other things by the humans&#8217; ability to program machines, has a positive impact on human evolution and well-being.
-We have also grounded a non-profit organization - [Codigpedia Association](http://www.codingpedia.org/codingpedia-association) - to give our intentions a legal form.
+We believe that technological advancement and efficiency, driven among other things by the humans&#8217; ability to program machines, has a positive impact on human evolution and well-being.
+Therefore we strive to share coding knowledge and make  sharing coding knowledge as easy as possible.
+We have also grounded a non-profit organization - <a title="Codingpedia Association" href="http://www.codingpedia.org/codingpedia-association/" target="_blank">Codigpedia Association</a> - to give our intentions a legal form.
 </p>

 <h2 style="text-align: justify;">